How to configure switches (FAST Pinball)¶

 - Different models of IO boards have different numbers of switches, and MPF will make sure that the numbers work for each type of board. (e.g. a switch number 10 isn’t valid on an 0804 board since that board only has 8 switches numbered 0-7).

 Also note that prior versions of MPF just numbered all the switches in one continuous sequence from the first board through the last, but that was confusing.
-You can still do that if you want (in either hex or integer format), but we feel the board-input format is much easier to understand.
+You can still do that if you want (in integer format), but we feel the board-input format is much easier to understand.

 FAST controllers have advanced capabilities when it comes to debouncing switches.
 (More on what that is here).